Black diplomats, civil Rights & The Cold War

 And, yet, three African American diplomats would push past these historical and institutional racial barriers to reach high-ranking appointments in the Truman, Eisenhower and Kennedy administrations; creating a lasting impact on the content and character of the US Foreign Service and literally changing the face of American diplomacy forever.

 Directed by FLOWSTATE Films Co-Founder and Senior Producer, Leola Calzolai-Stewart, Changing State represents Leola's directorial debut on a project she has been passionate about for many years, dating back to her graduate work at the Fletcher School of Law and Diplomacy.
 We are also proud to announce that award-winning filmmaker Sam Pollard (Eyes On the Prize, Four Little Girls, When the Levees Broke) has joined our team as Executive Producer.
 Kiley Kraskouskas and Rachell Shapiro of FLOWSTATE Films will also serve as co-producers on the project.
-Black Diplomacy is fiscally sponsored by Women in Film & Video.
+Changing State is fiscally sponsored by Women in Film & Video.

 Through a wealth of archival sources and the voices of family members, colleagues, historians, and current diplomats, Changing State, explores the lives and legacies of Edward R. Dudley, Terrence Todman, and Carl T. Rowan.
 Each broke racial barriers in different ways, paving a legacy for a more diverse State Department that better reflects the world in which it serves.
 The film reveals the never-before-told story of these men and their bid to narrow the gap between principle and practice in American diplomacy for generations to come.